-Showing users that BricsCAD is easy enough to learn that they can get work done right away.
-Of course, BricsCAD has some differences and users will need some basic training but the transition is fast enough that disruption to project workflows will be very minimal – a fact that users and managers must both understand.
+Showing users that BricsCAD is so easy to learn that they can get work done right away.
+Of course, BricsCAD has some differences, and users will need some basic training but the transition is fast enough that disruption to project workflows will be minimal – a fact that users and managers must both understand.

 So how are these three steps best explained to users?
 Let’s explore.